information for team members

 February trip important dates

-Our dates are February 17-24, 2018.
-By committing to the trip, team members also commit to attending all team meetings, which are vital to building team unity and preparing for the trip.
+Our trip dates are February 16-23, 2019 By committing to the trip, team members also commit to attending all team meetings, which are vital to building team unity and preparing for the trip.
 If you have an unavoidable conflict, you

-You need to have at least half of your funds in by December 16 so we can make our final airfare payment, and the remainder of your funds in by January 13 so we can make our final payment to GO and purchase our supplies.
-Please plan your fundraisers accordingly, and contact Kellie if you have concerns.
+You have already paid your $400 deposit.
+You need to have $1,100 of your funds in by December 16 so we can make our final airfare payment, and the remainder of your funds in by January 13 so we can make our final payment to GO and purchase our medical and team supplies.
+Please plan your fundraisers accordingly, and contact Jaime if you have concerns.

-The packing list has been carefully curated with years of experience and includes links for the mosquito net and portable fan that trip veterans recommend.
-Give yourself enough time to order items that are hard to find in stores (like mosquito nets!).
+The packing list is curated with years of experience and includes links for the mosquito net and portable fan trip veterans recommend.
+Give yourself enough time to order items hard to find in stores (like mosquito nets).

 - Read about the Dominican Republic's more recent history in the novel In the Time of the Butterflies by Julia Alvarez.